 The new company will be focusing on business collaborations in prospective growth area that the NTT Group focuses on (global, real estate, renewable energy, and other businesses) as well as the fields including digitization and the Internet of Things by leveraging (IoT): Tokyo Century’s excellent capabilities of providing flexible, diverse financial services supported by its capability to provide asset valuation, management services and others; NTT’s research and development capabilities; and the leasing business know-how nurtured by NTTF.

 Issuance of New Shares Through Third-Party Allotment

-Tokyo Century resolved to raise a total of JPY93.8 billion (NTT JPY70.3 billion; ITOCHU JPY23.5 billion) from the scheduled subscribers, NTT and ITOCHU Corporation (“ITOCHU”) by issuing new shares through the third-party allotment.
+Tokyo Century raised a total of JPY93.8 billion (NTT JPY70.3 billion; ITOCHU JPY23.5 billion) from the scheduled subscribers, NTT and ITOCHU Corporation (“ITOCHU”) by issuing new shares through the third-party allotment.

 Tokyo Century plans to use, out of the proceeds to be raised through the third-party allotment: JPY60 billion to acquire the shares in aforementioned new company NTT TC Leasing; and JPY33.4 billion (approximate cost of issuance JPY0.4 billion is excluded) as part to make growth investments to build a solid business platform and to develop business collaborations with NTT and ITOCHU.